 - 1/2 cup fresh or frozen cranberries

-Prep: Grease + flour three 9-inch cake pans and set aside.
-Preheat oven to 350 degrees.
+- Prep: Grease + flour three 9-inch cake pans and set aside.
+Preheat oven to 350° F.

-Serve + Store: Serve immediately!
-Store leftovers tightly covered in the fridge for up to 5 days.
+- Serve + Store: Chill the assembled cake for at least 30 minutes before serving.
+Store leftovers tightly covered in the fridge for 4-6 days.

 - Make Ahead Tips: The frosting and cake layers can be made a day in advance, along with the sugared cranberries and rosemary trees.
 Make cake layers and let cool completely.
 Place each on a plate and cover tightly with plastic wrap.
 Store at room temp until ready to use.
 Cover frosting tightly and keep in fridge – take out a little bit before frosting the cake so it's not solid as a rock and un-spreadable.
 Sugared cranberries + rosemary can be made a day ahead and kept in the fridge, in an airtight container with a small bowl of rice inside, to prevent sogginess.